How to Paint RV Cabinets

 Painting your RV cabinets

 Finally!
-You’ve prepped and primed and you’re ready to paint!
-I like to use a paintbrush for both primer and paint but you can also use a paint roller if you’re more comfortable with that.
-Some people even chose to use a paint sprayer.
+You’ve prepped and primed, and you’re ready to paint!
+I like using a paintbrush for primer and paint, but you can also use foam rollers if you’re more comfortable with that.

 The best paint for RV cabinets

-What type of paint you use is really personal preference.
-I know a lot of RVers have used chalk paint on their camper cabinets but I don’t have any personal experience with that.
+What type of paint you use is really a personal preference.
+I know many RVers have used chalk paint on their camper cabinets, but I don’t have any personal experience with that.
 There are a lot of possible paint types you can use and a lot to learn about paint types.

 Don’t forget to also do these same steps for your cabinet doors and pull-out drawer fronts.